Aspen Leafs Junior Hockey

 VOLUNTEER POLICY & REQUIREMENTS

-New 2022/2023 AJH Member Volunteer Hours Requirement & Protocols All AJH travel teams Three weekends of Fall Face-Off All families are required to volunteer for xxx spots per assigned weekend.
+2023/2024 AJH Member Volunteer Hours Requirement & Protocols All AJH travel teams Three weekends of Fall Face-Off, All families are required to volunteer for xxx spots per assigned weekend.
 This will be determined based on the number of teams participating.
 Every travel team player/family is required to volunteer even if they are not participating and/or are out of town during their team’s weekend to play.
 Required volunteer slots are per player.
 Families with multiple children will be assigned shifts for each player.
 Volunteers must be at least 16 years of age.

 Volunteer slots/shifts: